metric-space-ai/metric/README.md

 ![C++](https://github.com/panda-official/metric/workflows/Test%20C++%20code/badge.svg)
 ![Python](https://github.com/panda-official/metric/workflows/Test%20Python%20package/badge.svg)

-# PANDA | METRIC
+# METRIC

-**PANDA | METRIC** is a framework for machine learning based on the concept of metric spaces, which makes it possible to use and combine arbitrary data to build models.
-METRIC is written in modern C++ to provide the best performance.
-However, due to Python bindings, you can use it directly in Python.
+**METRIC** is a framework for machine learning based on the concept of metric spaces, which makes it possible to combine arbitrary data types.
+METRIC is written in modern C++ to provide the best performance and provides Python bindings.

 Here is an anomaly detection example:
 ![PCB](4_nyc_redif.png)